Understanding A Key West Boat

 • How much horsepower will I need on my boat?

 At Key West Boats, we try to make this decision easy for the new owner.
-In the specifications, we list not only the maximum horsepower for each model but also a recommended range of horsepower.
+In the specifications, we list the maximum horsepower for each model and a recommended range of horsepower.
 The maximum is not always the best choice.
-Today, we have a wide variety of engine brands and technologies available, such as the new four-stroke engines and DFI two-stroke engines.
+Today, various engine brands and technologies are available, such as the new four-stroke engines and DFI two-stroke engines.
 The best power for you may also involve your choice of these technologies.
 We are increasingly interested in efficiency, therefore the simplest answer to how much horsepower is to select an engine where it will be running at its most efficient RPM range when the boat is cruising at the speed it will be operated at most of the time.
-The reason for this is that sometimes you can go with an engine so powerful that to run at your chosen speed it actually runs too slow to achieve its potential efficiency.
-On the other hand an engine that is too small will run too hard to achieve efficiency and will also wear prematurely.
-It's not a simple answer and one best discussed with a dealer before the final choice is made.
+The reason for this is that sometimes you can go with an engine so powerful that to run at your chosen speed, it runs too slow to achieve its potential efficiency.
+On the other hand, an engine that is too small will run too hard to achieve efficiency and will also wear prematurely.
+It's not a simple answer and one best discussed with a dealer before making the final choice.

 • Which troll motor is right for me?